jranjan/zealotAlgorithm/labs/backbase/documents/operations/Alert.md

 lists a set of alert(s) supported by xInterceptor, its interpretation and its remediation plan.

 Metric(s) and alerts go hand to hand.
-The reader is expected to have a basic understanding of metrics and alert eco-system supported in Salesforce, functional knowledge of service and metrics supported by it.
+The reader is expected to have a basic understanding of metrics and alert eco-system supported, functional knowledge of service and metrics supported by it.

 # Supported alert(s)